To Love or Not to Love?

 A lot of people read my blogs, not because I'm such a great blogger, but because the topic touches right where we live.
 Just about everyone reaches out to be loved, but love is full of risks.
 To love is to be vulnerable and therefore easily hurt by the people we love the most.
 God designed us to love, for He is love Himself.
-Not to love causes a certain death deep inside of us.
+For us to not love others causes a certain death deep inside of us.
 I received a comment this week from an anonymous person.

 He said,"I have a better piece of advice: Don't ever fall in love in the first place.
 Just don't do it.
 It always leads to heartbreak and it's never worth it.
 If you never let yourself fall in love with anyone, then you will never have to worry about getting over a broken heart.
 It's as simple as that."

-1. Take heart, you will get through this.
+1. Take heart.
+You will get through this.

 2. Talk to someone who cares.

 I heard someone say once that 90% of good counseling is just talking out how you feel.
 It’s amazing how much better you feel when there’s someone you can talk to who totally understands what you’re going through.
 The person you are sharing your feelings with can help you feel less alone when everything feels hopeless.
 It’s kind of like when a guy gets hurt on the football field injuring his knee.
 Two of his teammates get around him and help carry him off the field.
 That’s what happens when you have a broken heart.
 When someone is there, they can help strengthen you when you hurt the most.

 The people who suffer the most from heartbreak are those who have no one to help them.
 The wisest man in the Bible, King Solomon, said, "Two people are better off than one, for they can help each other succeed.
 If one person falls, the other can reach out and help.
 But someone who falls alone is in real trouble."
 So, find a friend or family member, someone you can trust to keep your secrets and talk it out.
 You’ll be glad you did.